 *A ‘hard disk’ means a non-multifunctional, non-internal storage medium whose primary function is the storage of files, including USB sticks, memory cards, external hard disks, internal hard disks (hard disks for installation, for example, in a desktop computer), network hard disks (external hard disks capable of network connection) and similar devices.

-When you sell smartphones, tablets, computers, and hard disks to private Danish consumers, for example, via the internet, you must charge a levy, which is to be paid to Copydan KulturPlus.
+When you sell smartphones, tablets, computers, and hard disks online to private Danish consumers, you must charge a levy, which is to be paid to Copydan KulturPlus.
 There are no special requirements for you to state the levy on invoices for direct sales to private consumers, and the levy can therefore be included in the price of the media sold.

 You are not required to charge a levy on other sales of storage media, for example, to Danish businesses, nor do you need to report these sales.
 In this case, it is the Danish importer’s duty to report and pay the levy to Copydan KulturPlus.

 If you sell the storage media comprised by the amendment direct to private Danish consumers, as of 1 January 2022, you are required to report sales of these media and pay the levy to Copydan KulturPlus.
 You can choose to report and pay the levy on a monthly or quarterly basis.
+However, quarterly reporting can only be chosen by businesses that reports under DKK 50,000 per quarter.
+If DKK 50,000 or more is reported, the business automatically switches to monthly reporting.
 The deadline for reporting and payment is the last day of the following month.